 If there are things in your closet that haven’t been touched other than moving them out of the way, it’s time to move them out of the way for good.
 YES, even if said-item still has the price tag on it.
 If you haven’t worn it yet, you probably aren’t going to wear it in the future.

 The exception to this rule is clothing reserved for special occasions, because you’re just not going to wear that as much as your other clothing, so you might as well hang on to it. (but if it’s been more than a year since you’ve worn a tux..maybe it’s time for a Fancy Date Night™?!)

-Plain and simple, YOU KNOW what does not fit you.
-If you don’t know if it still fits, try it on.
-Don’t lie to yourself, if its too tight because you gained a few pounds, or too tight because you lost a few, get rid of it and treat yourself to something that fits you NOW.
-If you reallly don’t want to part with it, bring it to a tailor and see if they can make it work.
+Let’s get real, guys: you know exactly what does not fit you that’s sitting in your closet right this very second.
+Don’t lie to yourself; if its too tight because you gained a few pounds, or too loose because you lost a few, get rid of it and treat yourself to something that fits you NOW.
+Reallly don’t want to part with it?
+Get thee to a tailor and see if they can make it work.

-This means anything discolored, faded, stained or holey.
-It’s past its prime, and you shouldn’t want to be seen wearing it.
+This means anything discolored, faded, stained or hole-y.
+This garment is sadly past its prime, and you don’t want to be seen wearing it.